Times and rooms are subject to change. Check back here for updates.

 [TNG] Bill Poulin, WZ1L, veteran instructor and volunteer examiner will be conducting a "Tech In A Day" class.

-VEC Session I
+License Testing Session I

 Convention Committee